gsinger93/arial/.github/pull_request_template.md

 -   [ ] `dbt test` passes locally for all relevant models.
 -   [ ] Data has been manually validated against the source or expected outcomes.
 -   [ ] Downstream dependencies (if any) have been considered.
+-   [ ] These tests are not relevant
 ---

 ### Documentation